avosalmon/ryutahamasaki.com/README.md

 # The source code of https://ryutahamasaki.com
 This repo contains the source code of my Laravel powered blog at https://ryutahamasaki.com.
+It's exported as a static site and deployed to Netlify.

 ## Setup local environment
 Install dependencies.